Split horizon route advertisement: Poison Reverse

 As we see in the distance vector that is broadcast to node Y the end destination X has an infinity value.

-Poised reverse solves the count-to-infinity problem since if the link between Y and X has its cost increased to, say, 70, then Y and Z will not bounce between each other and instead directly try another path.
-Alternatively, if poised reverse is not used, when the link between Y and X has its cost increased, Y will announce the news to Z. However, before announcing, Y may leverage the fact that Z can reach X with a cost of 3 to decide that Y can reach X with a cost of 4.
+Poison reverse solves the count-to-infinity problem since if the link between Y and X has its cost increased to, say, 70, then Y and Z will not bounce between each other and instead directly try another path.
+Alternatively, if poison reverse is not used, when the link between Y and X has its cost increased, Y will announce the news to Z. However, before announcing, Y may leverage the fact that Z can reach X with a cost of 3 to decide that Y can reach X with a cost of 4.
 Then, Z updates its cost-to-go to X, through Y, as 5.
-Following that, Y updates its cost-to-go to X, through Z, as 6, and so on, util cost-to-go from Z to X reaches 30.
+Following that, Y updates its cost-to-go to X, through Z, as 6, and so on, until cost-to-go from Z to X reaches 30.
 At this point, after 30 iterations, the algorithm converges.

 Poison reverse doesn't always work.
 For example:

 If the link between C and D would fail node C can still try to go through B to get to the destination.
 B was already routing through A, and will continue doing so.
-Now, A cannot route through B, due to poison reverse, but at this point A will eventually receive a message from C announcing that C has a route with cost 7 to D, where c(C,B)+distance(B,D)=3+(3+1)=7.
+Now, A cannot route through B, due to poison reverse, but at this point A will eventually receive a message from C announcing that C has a route with cost 6 to D, where c(C,B)+distance(B,D)=3+(1+1+1)=3+3=6.
 Then, A will rely on C to route to D. In summary, after failure of CD, C will update, followed by A, B, C, A, B, C and so on.
 From there we have a loop that we can not solve with poison reverse.

 This can though be completed with an implementation of a distance vector protocol called RIP.